inkline/inkline.io/src/pages/docs/utilities/spacing.md

 ---
-title: Spacing Utilities - Inkline
+title: Utilities - Spacing - Inkline
 description: You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance.
 ---